-Project 13: Engineering of metabolons for multi-enzyme pathways optimization with vanillin glucoside as the test case.
+Project 13: High-throughput screening of large and diverse yeast strain libraries for identification of improved cell factories with vanillin glucoside as the test case.

 Read more about Eukaryotic Molecular Cell Biology